 built by Brown and Sons, Inc

 By mixing warm, organic-looking clear, mixed grain, Western Red Cedar with cool metal, the Craft Stove building entrance in Mount Vernon, WA, draws customers into their new showroom.

 Used to draw the outdoors in and keep the momentum of a seamless design, real Western Red Cedar is used on the interior walls and ceiling, as well as the exterior of this custom home in Malibu, CA. The clear, vertical grain Cedar T&G used on the exterior of the home was pre-treated for fire resistance.
 Learn more about the process for this by clicking HERE

 We are so pleased to see this trend that includes natural wood and earthier elements and would be happy to discuss adding our natural wood products to your next project!
 We ship nationwide!

 Thuja plicata, commonly called western red cedar or Pacific red cedar, giant arborvitae or western arborvitae, giant cedar, or shinglewood, is a species of Thuja, an evergreen coniferous tree in the cypress family native to western North America.
 It is not a true cedar of the genus Cedrus.

-Western Red Cedar trees produce its own thujaplicin, a chemical substance which is known to have anti-fungal and anti-bacterial properties.
+Western Red Cedar trees produce their own thujaplicin, a chemical substance that is known to have anti-fungal and anti-bacterial properties.
 It’s also said to be an anti-oxidant.
 Long before it was used in modern construction, Western Red Cedar played a large role in the lives of Native Americans.
-So much, that they called it “the Tree of Life”.
+So much that they called it “the Tree of Life”.

 Native to the Pacific Northwest, where Cedar Country Lumber is located, we are proud suppliers of Western Red Cedar building materials for new construction, as well as historical restorations.
 Over the years, we have had the pleasure of working with the North Cascades National Park staff on many of their projects, including some at Stehekin.